-Discovery is a term used to describe the process that the Orion Platform uses to identify network elements.
-During Discovery, the system scans the network for application servers and applications that you can you can add to the Orion database for monitoring.
+Discovery is a term that describes how the Orion Platform identifies network elements.
+During Discovery, the system scans the network for application servers and applications that you can add to the Orion database for monitoring.
 For details, see Discover your network with the Discovery Wizard.

-When you run the Discovery Wizard (also called the "Network Sonar Wizard"), you'll be prompted provide IP addresses and credentials for the devices you want to monitor.
-SolarWinds recommends that you gather this information before running the Discovery Wizard.
+When you run the Discovery Wizard (also called the "Network Sonar Wizard"), you'll be prompted provide IP addresses and credentials for devices you want to monitor.
+SolarWinds recommends gathering this data before running the Discovery Wizard.

 Determine the devices you want to monitor.

-Determine the protocol used to monitor your devices: SNMP or WMI.
+Determine the protocol used to monitor devices, such as SNMP or WMI.
 See the Monitoring overview for details.

 Gather IP ranges or individual IP addresses you want the system to scan as it discovers your network.

 Collect SNMP v1/2c community strings and SNMP v3 community strings and credentials of the devices you want to monitor.

 Obtain login credentials for each monitored server, including

 For Microsoft Azure cloud monitoring, configure Azure to interact with the Orion Platform before adding an Azure cloud account to the Orion Web Console.
 Each account requires sufficient Azure Active Directory (AD) and subscription permissions to add an AD app in the Azure Portal so the Orion Platform can retrieve status and metrics for VMs.
 IAM permissions must also be set up.

-Visit the SolarWinds Success Center and review Configuring Microsoft Azure for cloud monitoring in the Orion Platform for details.
+Visit the SolarWinds Success Center and review Configure Microsoft Azure for cloud monitoring in the Orion Platform for details.

 You can configure an application or template to collect data through a preferred polling method as agent or agentless.